 After a dash across town in the pouring rain, it was time for the blistering indie-pop of Anteros at Bleach.
 As soon as the dynamic London four-piece bounced into opening song ‘Cherry Drop’, frontwoman Laura Hayden is in a world of her own.
 Dancing unashamedly to the sonic sugar rush of Anteros’ sound, Hayden captivated the rain-drenched crowd with an effortless allure.

-This radiating charm pulsated throughout the entire day, with enticing sets from the infectious Will Joseph Cook to the raw soul of Manchester artist Rahh, as well as the gritty yet beautiful vocals of Denai Moore to the delectable hooks of The Japanese House.
-But, as the sun set over Brighton pier, the place to be was at The Paganini Ballroom for the breezy yet anarchic grace of Marika Hackman.
+This radiating charm pulsated throughout the entire day, with enticing sets from the infectious Will Joseph Cook to the raw soul of Manchester artist Rahh.
+This continued with the gritty yet beautiful vocals of Denai Moore and the delectable hooks of The Japanese House.
+Yet, as the sun set over Brighton pier, the place to be was at The Paganini Ballroom, where the breezy yet anarchic grace of Marika Hackman unfurled.
 With the grand space packed with soggy punters and supportive band-member friends alike, Marika’s light-hearted and shamelessly honest tracks brought the evening to the perfect close.

 With the aftermath of Slaves’ spotlight show still ringing in people’s ears and hangovers in full swing, Friday’s line-up provided the perfect soundtrack to bite the hair of the dog.
 Recent Dirty Hit signees King Nun delivered blood-curdling garage noise at The Haunt, breaking strings and jumping about the stage with unrestrained velocity.
-London delinquents Dead Pretties followed suit, slurring sweet incomprehensible nothings as intense strobe injected an incorporeal surrealness.
+London delinquents Dead Pretties followed suit, slurring sweet incomprehensible nothings as the intense strobe lights injected a dizzying surrealty.

 Elsewhere, grime trailblazer KANO was hosting an unmissable Spotlight Showcase show at The Old Market, starring a sizzling bunch of friends including Little Simz, Ghetts, Kojo Funds, DJ Maximum and DJ’s Elijah and Skilliam.
 Bursting onto the stage with boundless energy and unreal lyrical agility, Little Simz radiated furious flare and breakneck ambition.
 Kendrick Lamar said on Radio 1 that Simz “might be the illest doing it now” and, after witnessing her scorching set at Great Escape, that is undeniable.
 She later joined KANO for a song during his impeccable headline set, throughout which the care-free crowd pulsated in waves as they idolised KANO’s every move.
 ‘New Banger’ was a stand-out track, obliterating synapses and unleashing inescapable euphoria across the room.